SkylineCommunications/SLC-GQIO-DateTime-Offset/README.md

-### DateTime Offset Operator
+# DateTime Offset Operator

-#### Overview
+## Overview

-DateTime Offset Operator allows you to offset date column by specifying the amount and units(days, hours, minutes or seconds), afterwards the new value is stored in new column.
+The *DateTime Offset Operator* allows you to offset a date column by specifying the amount and units (days, hours, minutes, or seconds).
+The result is stored in a new column.

-#### Using the Operator
+## Using the Operator

-1. Click _Apply custom operator_ on your data source
+1. Select _Apply custom operator_ as your query data source.
-1. Select _DateTime Offset Operator_ for _Operator_
+1. As the _Operator_, select _DateTime Offset Operator_.
-1. Select column you want to offset for _DateTime Value_
+1. In the _DateTime Value_ box, select the column you want to offset.
-1. Enter offset amount for _DateTime Offset Value_
+1. In the _DateTime Offset Value_ box, enter the offset amount.
-1. Select offset unit for _DateTime Offset Unit_
+1. In the _DateTime Offset Unit_ box, select the offset unit.
-1. Provide name for the resulting column for _DateTime Result Column Name_
+1. In the _DateTime Result Column Name_ box, specify the name for the resulting column.

 ![DateTime Offset Operator Flow](./Images/datetimeoffsetoperator.gif)